 Once the components are in place you’ll need to get an operating system, such as Windows, installed and optimise your new rig.
 But that’s for part two of our build guide.

-Make sure your important parts work before assembly
+1: Ensure important parts work before assembly

 As tempting as it might be to start building as soon as all the goodies arrive, when you’re buying all the components individually it’s worth checking the main ones are functioning.
 Especially before you take the time to lovingly install them in your new chassis, all cable-tied and tidied away.
 If something’s not right when everything’s in place it can be a lot tougher to find the offending component and get it replaced.